FlipperPA/django-dep-default-project/README.md

 ![Django's 'It Worked!'
 Page](img/itworked.jpg "Django's 'It Worked!'
 Page")

 While it gives a nice instruction on starting a Django app, this seems like a huge missed opportunity to point a new Djangonaut towards one of the many vibrant Django tutorials available.
-Image if we provided the newcomer with something like this instead:
+Imagine if we provided the newcomer with something like this instead:

 ![Proposal 'Congratulations!'
 Page](img/congrats.jpg "Proposal 'Congratulations!'
 Page")